President's House, University of Michigan

-The President's House is the official residence of the President of the University of Michigan, located at 815 South University Avenue, on the University of Michigan's central campus in Ann Arbor, Michigan.
+The President's House, University of Michigan is the official residence of the president of the University of Michigan, located at 815 South University Avenue, on the University of Michigan's central campus in Ann Arbor, Michigan.
 The house is the oldest building on the university campus, and is one of the original four houses constructed for faculty when the university moved from Detroit to Ann Arbor.
 The house was listed on the National Register of Historic Places in 1970.

 History

 University of Michigan (1855) by Jasper Francis Cropsey, showing the campus in 1847 with two of the faculty houses shown on the left.